ArelDemircan/rufus-electron/README.md

 👨‍💻 Developer
 Created by Arel Demircan
-Goal: Build a free, modern alternative to Rufus while exploring Electron, system-level disk operations, and cross-platform development.
+Goal: Build a free, modern alternative to Rufus while exploring Electron, disk management, and cross-platform app development.
 🧩 Planned Features
 ✅ ISO checksum verification (SHA256 / MD5)
 ✅ FAT32/NTFS formatting options
-🌙 Dark theme support
+🌙 Dark theme
-🌐 Multi-language (English / Turkish)
+🌐 Multi-language support (EN/TR)
 🧩 UEFI / Legacy detection
 📊 Log file output
+💬 Community & Support
+⭐ Enjoy this project?
+Give it a star on GitHub!
+🍴 Want to contribute?
+Fork the repo, make your improvements, and submit a pull request!

+🐞 Found a bug?
+Open an issue — feedback is always welcome.

 🪪 License
-Released under the MIT License.
+Licensed under the MIT License © 2025 Arel Demircan.
-Feel free to use, modify, and distribute this project.
+You’re free to use, modify, and distribute this software.
-<p align="center"> <sub>Made with ❤️ by Arel Demircan • Built using Electron</sub> </p> ```
+<p align="center"> <sub>Made with ❤️ by <a href="https://github.com/ArelDemircan">Arel Demircan</a> • Built using Electron</sub> </p> ``